Education in North Korea: Historical Korea

+Democratic People's Republic of Korea

 After the establishment of North Korea, an education system modeled largely on that of the Soviet Union was established.
 According to North Korean sources, at the time of North Korea's establishment, two-thirds of school-age children did not attend primary school, and most adults, numbering 2.3 million, were illiterate.
 In 1950, primary education became compulsory for children.
 The outbreak of the Korean War, however, delayed attainment of this goal; universal primary education was not achieved until 1956.
 By 1958 North Korean sources claimed that seven-year compulsory primary and secondary education had been implemented.

+In the 1950s, owing to the destruction of schools in the DPRK during the Korean War, thousands of DPRK elementary school, high school, and university students were sent to study in Eastern Bloc nations in Europe.
+After the Hungarian Revolution of 1956, the DPRK government repatriated all students, but continued sending students to the USSR.